 This is achieved in two ways.
 First, with lower overheads in some locations, products can simply be created cheaper.
 The other way is through competition, as we mentioned.
 With increased competition for business, prices are driven down, benefitting all.

 Staying ahead of the market in this highly competitive world means taking advantage of any innovation.
 With suppliers, employees, and competitors spread around the world, new innovations quickly spread.
 New technology introduced in Europe can be identified and implemented into a US business in just a few days or weeks.

 This leads to further drives for innovation as businesses constantly seek an advantage, ensuring that new technology and other advances appear constantly.
 This cycle is not just an advantage to businesses, but as technology is driven forward, it benefits all.

 That is an opportunity for increased sales of existing products and services.
-But with those markets reflecting new cultures and tastes, it’s an opportunity for new products too.
+But with those markets reflecting new cultures and tastes, it’s an opportunity for new products, too.
 While it remains true that there will be more competitors in every market, there are far more markets to approach.
 Those markets are more diverse than ever, allowing for new innovations and new strategies.

 The result is an increase in growth opportunities for businesses overall, opening the doors to new strategies and output.

 The positive effects of globalization are clear, but that information is only useful for businesses that can take advantage.
-Successful companies have always had well thought international expansion plan that helped them efficiently penetrate the markets.
-Overcoming the challenges of globalization is an essential part of this, but to really take advantage requires a proactive approach from an organization’s leadership.
+Successful companies have always had a well thought international expansion plan that helped them efficiently penetrate the markets.
+Overcoming the challenges of globalization is an essential part of this, but to truly take advantage requires a proactive approach from an organization’s leadership.

-Recruiting the best people
+Recruiting the Best People